MattiasTidefelt/CNGT_FeSiB/README.md

 All parameters are found in paramFeSiB.py, but the heat treatment should be keept track of in the above mentioned scripts.

+If these models are to be used for another system, what should be needed to change are LiqFeSiB.py, SolidFeSiB.py, SolidSolFeSiB.py, and the corresponding *_dT.py scripts, along with the paramFeSiB.py script.

 ***Following the functions from the above core scripts explains how they're connected***